SmokinCaterpillar/pypet/doc/source/tutorial.rst

     I_range = traj.par.neuron.f_get('I').f_get_range()
     ref_range = traj.par.neuron.f_get('tau_ref').f_get_range()

-Note that we use ``f_get`` here since we are interested in the parameter container not the data value.
-We can directly extract the parameter range from the container via ``f_get_range``.
+Note that we use :func:`pypet.naturalnaming.NNGroupNode.f_get` here since we are interested in the parameter container not the data value.
+We can directly extract the parameter range from the container via :math:`pypet.parameter.Parameter.f_get_range`.

-Next, we create a two dimensional table aka pandas_ DataFrame with the currents as the row indices and the refractory periods as column indices.
+Next, we create a two dimensional table aka `pandas DataFrame`_ with the current as the row indices and the refractory period as column indices.

 .. code-block:: python